-Curly-leaf Pondweed can be identified through a variety of physical characteristics.
-It appears reddish-brown in the water, but is actually green when examined out of water.
-Its leaves are wavy, stiff and crinkled, with a "crispy" texture (0.5 in. wide and 2-3 in. long).
-The leaves are arranged alternately around the stem and become more dense toward the end of the branches.
-The leaf tip is blunt and there are small teeth visible along the edge of the leaf (giving the leaf a serrated edge).
-Curly-leaf Pondweed has slightly flattened stems and produces winter buds called turions (small, brown pine cones on shortened branches along stem).
+Curly-leaf Pondweed can be identified through a variety of physical characteristics. appears reddish-brown in the water, but is actually green when examined out of water. leaves are wavy, stiff and crinkled, with a "crispy" texture (0.5 in. wide and 2-3 in. lor The leaves are arranged alternately around the stem and become more dense toward the of the branches.
+The leaf tip is blunt and there are small teeth visible along the edge of leaf (giving the leaf a serrated edge).

+Curly-leaf Pondweed has slightly flattened stems and produces winter buds called tur (small, brown pine cones on shortened branches along stem).
 Flower stalks, when present, stick up above the water surface in June.
-Curly-leaf Pondweed begins growing in early spring before most pondweeds (leading to a major competitive advantage) and can form dense mats early on in the spring, but by mid summer, it tends to die off a bit.
+Curly-leaf Pondweed begins growing in early spring before most pondweeds (leading to a summer, it tends to die off a bit.

 Curly-leaf Pondweed prefers a habitat where it can grow in depths of up to 15 ft.
 It also tolerates low water clarity and will readily invade disturbed areas.

 Curly-leaf Pondweed is often confused with Clasping-leaf Pondweed, but the leaves of Curly-leaf have a serrated edge.
 It also has a unique life cycle (starts growing before most plants, dies off midsummer).

+A. Sago Pondweed -

-C. Sago Pondweed- Sago Pondweed is a very common species of submersed plant that is found in both lakes and ponds.
+Sago Pondweed is a very common species of submersed plant that is found in both lakes and ponds.
 It's usually found in depths of 1-2 meters and is a bottom-rooting species.

 Sago Pondweed is a very common species of submersed plant that is found in both lakes and ponds.
 It's usually found in depths of 1-2 meters and is a bottom-rooting species.
 It can grow in a variety of sediments and water conditions.

 When viewed from the surface of the water, Sago Pondweed can resemble long strands of grass growing up from the bottom.
 Its leaves are 3-10 cm long and .5-1.5 mm wide.

-The plant's flowers and fruit are produced on a slender stalk (3-10 cm long) that may be submersed or floating on the water surface.
+The plant's flowers and fruit are produced on a slender stalk (3-10cm long) that may be submersed or floating on the water surface.
 The flowers and fruit are arranged in small whorls that are slightly spaced apart on the stalk (creating the appearance of beads on a string).

-Conclusion It concluded that the Aquatic weeds plays a vital role in the ecological structure and ecosystem function in this dam.
-Because of this weeds it's good ecological key to this dam as well as other connected tributaries.
-Some aquatic weeds are feed like frogs fishes and others too.
-Weeds are good food bt they also damage the water too.
-Because of this geographical condition this dam is beginning the center of attraction to people for their own purpose and specially for aquatic purpose..
+It concluded that the Aquatic weeds play a vital role in the ecological structure and ecosystem function in this dam.

+Because of this weed its good ecological key to this dam as well as other connected tributaries.

+Some aquatic weeds are feed like frogs' fishes and others too.
+Weeds are good food they also damage the water too.

+Because of this geographical condition this dam is beginning the center of attraction people for their own purpose and specially for aquatic purpose..